microsoft/generative-ai-for-beginners/06-text-generation-apps/README.md

 - "You are Abe Lincoln, tell me about yourself in 3 sentences, and respond using grammar and words like Abe would have used"
 - "You are Abe Lincoln, respond using grammar and words like Abe would have used:

-   Tell me about your greatest accomplishments, in 300 words:"
+   Tell me about your greatest accomplishments, in 300 words"
 ```

 ## Knowledge check